zattera-protocol/ZEPs/ZEPs/zep-4.md

 ## Abstract

 This ZEP proposes a mechanism to scale content rewards proportionally based on actual network voting participation.
-When total voting power falls below a configurable threshold, content rewards are reduced proportionally, with the remainder distributed to block producers (witnesses).
+When total voting power falls below a configurable threshold, content rewards are reduced proportionally, with the remainder added to the vesting pool for distribution among all stakeholders.
 This prevents disproportionate reward extraction during low-activity periods while incentivizing organic network growth.

 ## Motivation